 I know I’m not the only one that struggles.
 God has taught me much on this journey and I hope that these verses and these words will remind you that you also aren’t alone, you aren’t forsaken, and the God of the universe loves you.
 He longs for you to trust Him even through seasons where we don’t understand what is happening around us or in us.

 For me, praying God’s Word in particular has been one thing that has helped me my heart so much.
+In particular, the book if Psalms Psalms are specifically helpful when we don't have the words to say and our emotions are overwhelming.
 Sometimes in the depth of despair we don’t feel like we have the words to pray.
 So, instead, God gives us His own word and we pray it back to Him.
-The Psalms are specifically helpful when we don't have the words to say and our emotions are overwhelming.
-We want to be close to God but don’t know how.
+The Psalms help us to find the words to be close to God but when don’t know how.
 His Word provides that closeness and nearness of Himself.
 He gives us Himself through the gift of His Word.
 His Word can be your lifeline, friend, don’t take it for granted!

 Here are some of my favorite verses from Psalms to pray when I’m struggling with anxiety, fear, and worry.
 Draw near to God and He will draw near to you.

 This passage is so well known to most people, but don’t overlook the profound truth and comfort this Psalm brings to us just because you’ve heard it many times before.
 Speak the words to God: